gohugoio/hugo/content/tutorials/installing-on-mac.md

 1. Install it in `/usr/local/bin` so that all the users on your system have access to it.
 This is a good idea because it's a fairly standard place for executables.
 The downside is that you may need elevated privileges to put software into that location.
 Also, if there are multiple users on your system, they will all run the same version.
 Sometimes this can be an issue if you want to try out a new release.

 2. Install it in `~/bin` so that only you can execute it.
 This is a good idea because it's easy to do, easy to maintain, and doesn't require elevated privileges.
 The downside is that only you can run Hugo.
 If there are other users on your site, they have to maintain their own copies.
-That can lead to people running different versions. of course, this does make it easier for you to experiment with different releases.
+That can lead to people running different versions.
+Of course, this does make it easier for you to experiment with different releases.

 3. Install it in your `sites` directory.
 This is not a bad idea if you have only one site that you're building.
 It keeps every thing in a single place.
 If you want to try out new releases, you can just make a copy of the entire site, update the Hugo executable, and have it.